Director of Opera, Senior Lecturer, Chair of Ensemble Department

-While living in New York City for twelve years, in addition to maintaining a highly successful private studio, Mr. Hammett served as artistic director/stage director for the series “Supper & Song” and “Summer Sunday Sundown Concerts,” as well as for “Voices of Spring” and “Beautiful Music in a Sacred Place.”
-He served as music director/vocal coach for the acclaimed theatrical dance troupe Jane Comfort & Company and he was the vocal diction coach for Off-Broadway productions of Our Town, The Heidi Chronicles, and Dancing at Lughnasa.
-Mr. Hammett also worked with The American Theatre Wing to produce and direct outreach concerts bringing theatrical music into schools, hospitals, and retirement homes throughout the boroughs of New York.
+While living in New York City for twelve years, in addition to maintaining a highly successful private studio, Hammett served as artistic director/stage director for the series “Supper & Song” and “Summer Sunday Sundown Concerts,” as well as for “Voices of Spring” and “Beautiful Music in a Sacred Place.”
+He served as music director/vocal coach for the acclaimed theatrical dance troupe Jane Comfort & Company and was the vocal diction coach for Off-Broadway productions of Our Town, The Heidi Chronicles, and Dancing at Lughnasa.
+Hammett also worked with The American Theatre Wing to produce and direct outreach concerts bringing theatrical music into schools, hospitals and retirement homes throughout the boroughs of New York.

-Mr. Hammett received his Bachelor’s and Master’s of Music degrees from The University of Texas at Austin and did further study at The University of California-Santa Barbara, The Britten-Pears School for Advanced Musical Studies in Aldeburgh, England, and The Music Academy of the West.
+Hammett received his Bachelor’s and Master’s of Music degrees from The University of Texas at Austin and did further study at The University of California-Santa Barbara, The Britten-Pears School for Advanced Musical Studies in Aldeburgh, England, and The Music Academy of the West.
 He studied acting technique at T. Schreiber Studio and MTB Studio in New York.
-In addition to his work at SMU, Mr. Hammett frequently gives master classes at universities and professional opera training programs including the Houston Grand Opera Studio and The Dallas Opera.
+In addition to his work at SMU, Hammett frequently gives master classes at universities and professional opera training programs including the Houston Grand Opera Studio and The Dallas Opera.

-further studies at Music Academy of the West, Britten-Pears School for Advanced Musical Studies, and New York's MTB Studio
+B.M. and M.M., University of Texas at Austin; further studies at Music Academy of the West, Britten-Pears School for Advanced Musical Studies, and New York's MTB Studio

-TeachingMeadows Opera Workshop, Meadows Opera Ensemble, Advanced Acting for Singers
+Meadows Opera Workshop, Meadows Opera Ensemble, Advanced Acting for Singers

 “Opera in a Box: Follow Your Dreams”